mobile-dev-inc/maestro-docs/troubleshooting/bug-report.md

 maestro bugreport
 ```

-This command collects some data about maestro usage locally on a user's machine.
-This data includes maestro process logs, system info (maestro version, OS version, device CPU architecture) and idb-companion logs (only for iOS).
+This command collects some data about Maestro usage locally on a user's machine.
+This data includes Maestro process logs and system info, such as maestro version, OS version, and device CPU architecture.

 When creating a new issue / bug report in one of our channels please attach the .zip files generated in the folder specified after running `maestro bugreport` command.